 He is the Chair of the Rapid Response Radiotherapy Program and Bone Metastases Site Group at the Odette Cancer Centre, Sunnybrook Health Sciences Centre, where he is a staff Radiation Oncologist.

-Dr James Beattie is Consultant Cardiologist at Birmingham Heartlands Hospital, part of the Heart of England NHS Foundation Trust which is a teaching hospital group linked to the University of Birmingham.
-A graduate of the University of Glasgow, he undertook initial cardiology training in the University Department at Glasgow Royal Infirmary.
-He later pursued periods of research at the University of California at Davis and the University of Texas, Southwestern Medical School.
+Dr James M. Beattie is Consultant Cardiologist at Birmingham Heartlands Hospital, UK part of the Heart of England NHS Foundation Trust which is a teaching hospital group linked to the University of Birmingham, UK.
+A graduate of the University of Glasgow, UK, he undertook initial cardiology training in the University Department at Glasgow Royal Infirmary, UK.
+He later pursued periods of research at the University of California, USA, at Davis and the University of Texas, USA, Southwestern Medical School.
 He returned to the UK as Lecturer in Cardiovascular Medicine at the University of Birmingham and was appointed to his current position in 1990.
-He is engaged in general acute adult cardiology practice and he is heart failure lead for the Trust.
-He holds fellowships of the Royal Colleges of Physicians of Glasgow and London and is a fellow of the European Society of Cardiology.
+He is engaged in general adult cardiology practice and he is heart failure lead for the Trust.
+He holds fellowships of the Royal Colleges of Physicians of Glasgow, Edinburgh and London, UK, and is a fellow of the European Society of Cardiology.

-He has had a long interest in palliative care for heart failure and is a National Clinical Lead with the NHS Heart Improvement Programme through which he has contributed to the development of this aspect of heart failure care across England.
+He has had a long interest in palliative care for heart failure and for ten years was a National Clinical Lead with the NHS Heart Improvement Programme through which he contributed to the development of this aspect of heart failure care across England.
 He co-authored the position statement on heart failure palliative care from the European Society of Cardiology.
-He is a trustee of the National Council for Palliative Care and is chair of their Heart failure Policy Group.
+He is a trustee of the National Council for Palliative Care and is Chair of their Heart Failure Group.